Harness engineering

 the

-ghCLI and can do a lot by leveraging its JSON output and piping through Bash commands. - Context7 can be
+ghCLI and can do a lot with its JSON output and Bash pipelines. - Context7 can be

 effectively replaced with domain-dedicated skills akin